-This is our review for the best fishing line for crappie.
+Looking for the best line for Crappie fishing?

 If you prefer targeting crappie with ultralight fishing gear, the catch can be just as fun as the final meal that you can get when you take home a full creel limit after a day of highly productive fishing.

 The average adult black crappie weighs about 3.3 pounds and the average white crappie about 2.8 pounds.
 Crappie can grow to nearly a foot in length, and the world record is 19.3 inches.
 So you can catch some sizeable panfish that put up a pretty good fight when you target crappie.

 Three Types of Fishing Lines for Crappie and Panfish

 When targeting crappie, panfish, or any other aquatic species, fishermen have three general options for types of fishing line to use.
 Each has its own unique features that can make it an ideal line for your preferred method of fishing.
 The three types of fishing line are: